ZeroDragon/consolecolors/README.md

 Console Colors
 ==============

-Console Colors it's a very small script (30 lines) that adds colors to the node console.log extending the string prototype.
+Console Colors it's a very small script that adds colors to the node console.log extending the string and number prototype.
 This module is a reduced version of Marak's colors module.
 If you want more styles, themes and functions for your browser; go check that [here](https://github.com/Marak/colors.js).

 ###Instalation